mvrozanti/RAT-via-Telegram/README.md

 ## Features:

-- Run keylogger on the target PC.
+- Run keylogger on the target
-- Get target PC's Windows version, processor and more.
+- Get target PC's Windows version, processor and more
-- Get target PC's IP address information and approximate location on map.
+- Get target PC's IP address information and approximate location on map
-- Delete files or folder on target.
+- Delete files or folder on target
-- Show current directory on target.
+- Show current directory on target
-- Change current directory on target.
+- Change current directory on target
-- List current or specified directory on target.
+- List current or specified directory on target
-- Download any file from the target PC.
+- Download any file from the target
-- Upload local files on to the target PC.
-Send your image, pdf, exe or anything as `file` to the Telegram bot.
+- Upload local files to the target.
+Send your image, pdf, exe or anything as `file` to the Telegram bot
-- Autostart playing a video in fullscreen and no controls for a youtube video on target.
+- Autostart playing a video in fullscreen and no controls for a youtube video on target
-- Screenshots of the target PC.
+- Screenshots of the target
-- Execute any file on the target PC.
+- Execute any file on the target
-- Access to microphone on target PC
+- Access to microphone on target
+- Start HTTP Proxy Server
+- [WIP] Update .exe on target
+- [WIP] Shutdown computer
-- [WIP] Self-Destruct RAT on the target PC.
+- [WIP] Self-Destruct RAT on the target
-- [WIP] Take snapshots from the webcam (if attached).
+- [WIP] Take snapshots from the webcam (if attached)
-- [WIP] Copy and Move files on the target PC.
+- [WIP] Copy and Move files on the target
 - [WIP] Audio compression
-- [WIP] Proxy Server
 - More coming soon!

 ## Screenshots: